Rajas1010/Rajas1010/README.md

 - 👨‍💻 All of my projects are available at [here](https://github.com/Rajas1010?tab=repositories)

-- 💬 about me **Enthusiastic IT graduate with a strong passion for coding and problem-solving.
-Skilled in Java, Python, and MySQL.
-Seeking an entry-level software developer role to contribute to innovative projects and grow professionally.**
+- 💬 about me **Software Developer Intern at Aptean.
+Enthusiastic IT graduate with a strong passion for coding and problem-solving.
+Skilled in Java, Python, and MySQL.**

 - 📫 How to reach me **Rajasekar.Rj100@gmail.com**